“Is Speaking Spanish Cultural Appropriation?”

-In the first definition, it could be argued, to a degree, that it is cultural appropriation since there is no mention of “respect” or giving “credit.”
+In the first definition, an argument could be made in favor of "is speaking Spanish cultural appropriation" since there is no mention of “respect” or giving “credit.”

 It literally just says that all you have to do is adopt an element from a culture (speaking Spanish) and doing so can be controversial if you come from a dominant group (non-Latino white people learning Spanish).

-With this definition alone, you could maybe argue there is some cultural appropriation here.
+With this definition alone, you could maybe argue in favor of "is speaking Spanish cultural appropriation" here.

 But you could also demonstrate more severe levels of autism against the folks accusing you of such by mentioning how Spanish actually came from Spain.